 The We Mean Green Fund supports the advancement of campus environmental sustainability efforts through community-driven project ideas and leadership.
 Through joint engagement and enthusiasm from students, faculty, and staff, the projects financed by the fund integrate sustainability into the culture of our university’s many operations and activities.
 Environmental sustainability can be applied in nearly any academic discipline or area of work and lends itself to creative approaches and solutions.
 What project will you propose?

-Complete project proposals for the 2020–2021 academic year are due no later than Monday, February 8th, 2021 at midnight.
-The deadline was extended from January 11, 2021.
+Complete project proposals for the 2021–2022 academic year are due no later than Friday, November 5th, 2021 at midnight.

 Before preparing a proposal, review the We Mean Green Fund Project Proposal Guide for complete instructions and details about proposal requirements.